perrygoy/hubot-loaded-questions/README.md

 If you find a bug, please let me know about it at https://github.com/perrygoy/hubot-loaded-questions/issues.
 This module was exclusively tested on Slack, so I'm not sure how it behaves on other chat clients.

 ## Tests
+This module uses [hubot-test-helper](https://github.com/mtsmfm/hubot-test-helper), [Facebook's jest](https://facebook.github.io/jest/), and several jest transforms to properly mock the bot and slack's hubot adapter.

 After running `npm install`, the following testing scripts can be run:
-    `npm run test` - Runs jest tests
-    `npm run debugTest` - Runs jest tests in debug mode for node inspector.
-Make sure to add a debugger or two first!
+    `npm run test` - Runs all tests in __test__ folder `npm run debugTest` - Runs tests in debug mode for node inspector.
+Make sure to add a debugger to your code to set a break point!
-    `npm run clearTestCache` - Clears the jest cache for the occasional caching problem
+    `npm run clearTestCache` - Clears the jest cache for the occasional caching problems jest has.

 Thanks
 ------